scottaohara/a11y_tab_widget/README.md

 If the `tablist` is horizontally orientated, using the <kbd>Left</kbd> and <kbd>Right</kbd> arrow keys to will navigate to the previous and next `tab`s in the `tablist`.
 Keyboard focus will loop from the last `tab` to the first, and vice versa.
 If the `tablist` is vertically oriented, <kbd>Up</kbd> and <kbd>Down</kbd> arrow keys will navigate the `tab`s.
 Note: vertically oriented `tablist`s should have the attribute `aria-orientation="vertical`.

+If a Tab Widget has a `data-atabs-automatic` set to it, then any Tab Widgets in the current document will automatically load the associated `tabpanel` of a `tab` when it receives focus via arrow keys.

+### Keyboard + Screen Readers
+This section coming soon...

 ## Additional Reading